How can choreography prompts help you overcome creative burnout?

 7.)
 Choose a poem and make a short dance inspired by it.
 Return to the poem and cross out or “erase” at least one word or phrase from each line, until you’ve distilled the original poem down to a new piece of text.
 Complete a similar process with the dance, “erasing” single movements or short bits until you’ve distilled the original into something new.
 The new dance may or may not be related to the new piece of text.

 8.)
-Make a barefoot dance on a new or unusual surface – a bed, couch cushions, the grass, gravel (carefully!), sand, dirt, slick linoleum, scratchy carpet, etc. How does your movement style change?
+Make a barefoot dance on a new or unusual surface – a bed, couch cushions, the grass, gravel (carefully!), sand, dirt, slick linoleum, scratchy carpet, etc. How does your movement style change when dancing on this surface?

 9.)
 Sing a song from your childhood as part of your dance.
 The movement may or may not be related to the song.*